fsfe/reuse-docs/spec/spec.md

 ### Comment headers

-Each plain text file that can contain comments should contain comments at the top of the file (comment header) that declare that file's copyright and licensing information.
+Each plain text file that can contain comments SHOULD contain comments at the top of the file (comment header) that declare that file's copyright and licensing information.

-If a file is not a plain text file or does not permit the inclusion of comments, the comment header that declares the file's copyright and licensing information should be in an adjacent file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+If a file is not a plain text file or does not permit the inclusion of comments, the comment header that declares the file's copyright and licensing information SHOULD be in an adjacent file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).

-The comment header must contain one or more `SPDX-Copyright` tags, and one or more `SPDX-License-Information` tags.
+The comment header MUST contain one or more `SPDX-Copyright` tags, and one or more `SPDX-License-Information` tags.
 A tag is followed by a colon, followed by a text value, and terminated by a newline.

-The `SPDX-Copyright` tag must be followed by a copyright notice as described in <!-- FIXME: Refer to an internal section -->.
+The `SPDX-Copyright` tag MUST be followed by a copyright notice as described in <!-- FIXME: Refer to an internal section -->.

-Instead of the `SPDX-Copyright` tag, the symbols `Copyright`, `Copyright (c)`, `Copyright (C)`, `Copyright ©` or `©` may be used.
+Instead of the `SPDX-Copyright` tag, the symbols `Copyright`, `Copyright (c)`, `Copyright (C)`, `Copyright ©` or `©` MAY be used.

-The `SPDX-License-Identifier` tag must be followed by a valid SPDX License Expression describing the licensing of the file (example:
+The `SPDX-License-Identifier` tag MUST be followed by a valid SPDX License Expression describing the licensing of the file (example:
 `SPDX-License-Identifier: GPL-3.0-or-later OR Apache-2.0`).
-If separate sections of the file are licensed differently, a different `SPDX-License-Identifier` tag should be included for each section.
+If separate sections of the file are licensed differently, a different `SPDX-License-Identifier` tag SHOULD be included for each section.

 An example of a comment header: